giovanism/e/content/post/istio-series-part-1-setup-and-installation/index.md

 echo "http://$GATEWAY_URL/productpage"
 ```

-Click on the printed url!
+Click on the printed URL!
 Congrats!
 Now we are finally able to access our service.

 {{<resfigure
   alt="Bookinfo Web Application"